HeimgardTechnologiesAS/homecontrol-mqtt/README.md

 Make sure you select 2.4.1/2.4.2 version when installing esp8266 platform.
 While 2.5.2 version is available, it has a bug that, once fixed, will allow you to compile and upload sketches on the board, but the app will not recognize it.

+We also support ESP32.
+Tested using version 1.0.4.

 On Windows, port this should be something like COM2 (or some other number), on the Mac, this should be something like /dev/cu.usbserial-1B1.

 Push the reset button on the board then click the Upload button in the IDE.
 Wait a few seconds.
 If successful, the message "Done uploading." will appear in the status bar.

 ## Other platforms
-This will be updated as we add platform
+This will be updated as we add platform.
+Linux is now working on rPi, but documentation is still missing.

 # Examples:
 ## Arduino